abeerios/smart-iot-system/README.md

 # 🚀 smart-iot-system
-This is my college capston project; a prototype of an IoT-based smart lighting and security system.
+This is my college capstone project; a prototype of an IoT-based smart lighting and security system.

 ## How does it work and what inspired it?
 The idea is simple.
 A user connects to the esp32 which acts as both a soft access point, and a captive portal.
 If the user is authorized, the door (or rather, the servo motor acting as a placeholder for the door) unlocks and depending on whether the user is the owner of the home or a guest, the lights will turn yellow or blue, along with an LCD message saying access has been granted.